chrismbryant/arXiv-structure/README.md

 ### The Dataset

-I originally planned to approach this task by interacting with the [arXiv API](https://arxiv.org/help/api/index), but I then came across the relatively new website called [_Semantic Scholar_](https://semanticscholar.org), which uses AI to analyze publically avaiable research papers and extract "authors, references, figures, and topics" from them.
+I originally planned to approach this task by interacting with the [arXiv API](https://arxiv.org/help/api/index), but I then came across the relatively new website called [Semantic Scholar](https://semanticscholar.org), which uses AI to analyze publically avaiable research papers and extract "authors, references, figures, and topics" from them.
 Since my project requires access to large amounts of data, I downloaded its entire ["open research corpus"](http://labs.semanticscholar.org/corpus/), which contains information on over 7 million research papers.
 The download is a single massive (18 GB) JSON file, so I began by splitting the file up into more manageable pieces, each containing information on only about 100,000 papers.

 ### Embedding